Sol20.org

-If you used the Wang 2200, or worked at Wang on the 2200, or have any story to share, please leave it here.
-Because of spammers, all submissions go through a spam filter service, taking a few seconds to be approved.
-If you would rather communicate privately, use the email link at the bottom of this page.
+If you used the Wang 2200, or worked at Wang on the 2200, or have any story to share, contact me at the email address at the bottom of the page and I'll add them.

 Comments